MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 - Review sample Azure architectures to learn from as you build your post-migration deployments.
 - If you have multiple subscriptions, you can gather them into management groups, and apply governance settings to those groups.
 - Apply compliance policies to your Azure resources.
-- Put together a BCDR strategy to keep data safe, your environment resilient, and resources up and running when outages occur.
+- Put together a business continuity and disaster recovery (BCDR) strategy to keep data safe, your environment resilient, and resources up and running when outages occur.
 - Group VMs into availability groups for resilience and high availability.
 Use managed disks for ease of VM disk and storage management.
 - Enable diagnostic logging for Azure resources, build alerts and playbooks for proactive troubleshooting, and use the Azure dashboard for a unified view of your deployment health and status.
 - Understand your Azure support plan and how to implement it, get best practices for keeping VMs up-to-date, and put processes in place for change management.